Overview

 Costs

-You may optionally purchase The Sound Reinforcement Handbook (2nd Edition) written for Yamaha by Gary Davis and Ralph Jones (ISBN 0881889008).
-This is not required for the course.
+You may purchase this optional textbook; it is not required for this course: The Sound Reinforcement Handbook (2nd Edition) written for Yamaha by Gary Davis and Ralph Jones (ISBN 0881889008).

 Technology